Meeting point, tipping, weather, confirmations — the questions guests ask most, answered by the guides themselves.

 Absolutely — and it's completely hassle-free.
 Since the tour is 100% free, there are no cancellation fees, no deposits to lose, and no forms to fill out.
 If your plans change, simply don't show up, or send us a quick message at info@nycfreetour.com if you'd like to let us know.
 We welcome you back any day at 10 AM.

-No advance booking required!
-Just show up at the meeting point — we are inside Bryant Park at the 42nd St corner of Bryant Park — at 10 AM.
-That said, if you’d like to let us know you’re coming, you’re welcome to register through our booking page.
-It takes 30 seconds and helps our guides plan for group size.
+Yes, booking required!
+In the confirmation email you'll get the details for the meeting point — we are inside Bryant Park at the 42nd St corner of Bryant Park — at 10 AM.
+That said, you're welcome to register through our booking page.
+It takes 30 seconds and helps our guides plan for group size and give updates if necessary.

 Dress for the season and always wear comfortable walking shoes — the route covers roughly 2 miles over 2 hours.
 In summer, bring sunscreen and water.
 In winter, layer up; New York winters can be brisk.
 Spring and fall are the most enjoyable seasons for the tour.
 We walk regardless of temperature, so preparation is key!